 Did spring come late for you too?
 Quite a few of our perennials are only starting to emerge.
 It’s kind of pathetic, actually.
 By this time most years, I have nearly all of my flowers picked out and at least a few planters filled.
 But, after making my rounds, I noticed many garden shops in our area are just starting to put product out.
 So, I’ll be tackling that project next week when the plant selection is better.

-Instead, for today, I decided to share a centerpiece (or planter) you can make to decorate your outdoor table.
+Instead, for today, I decided to share a succulent centerpiece (or planter) you can make to decorate your outdoor table.
 I know, another succulent project, surprise, surprise… When will I stop?

-DIY Succulent Centerpiece
+Succulent Centerpiece Table Decor

 You can blame Pinterest for this one.
 I spotted something similar last year, but never got around to making it.
+These garden themed centerpieces seem to draw me in.

 Over the weekend, we were on a nature walk (boy, the weather was nice), and I spotted just the right log.
 It inspired me to finally make my own version of a succulent centerpiece.